 Full Site Editing

-Full Site Editing is a fundamental and important feature of WordPress 5.9.
+Full Site Editing is a fundamental and important feature of WordPress version 5.9.
 It helps users to edit every aspect of a website using the Gutenberg block interface.
 The Gutenberg blocked interface allows you to use it through a visual interface.
 With it, you can edit and create your website with a unique custom design without a code.
 Full site editing is specially upgraded for themes that support the newly added excellent feature.

 New default theme twenty twenty-two

-The Twenty Twenty-Two WordPress theme is the first block-based default theme that works perfectly with the full site editing features introduced in WordPress 5.9.
+The Twenty Twenty-Two WordPress theme is the first block-based default theme that works perfectly with the full site editing features introduced in WordPress version 5.9.
 Twenty Twenty-Two has a wide range of page templates, including 404 error pages, single post pages, and archive pages.
-The template parts also include a footer and three different types of headers – default, dark with a small style, and dark with a large style.
+The template part includes a footer and three different types of headers – default, dark with a small style, and dark with a large style.
 The theme also comes with a bunch of ready-made patterns that you can use in the site editor or the block editor while writing.
 You can freely customize the colors, typography, and layout of every page on the site.

 Block site editor

-Many WordPress users spend most of their time on the block editor to create and manage their content.WordPress 5.9 will introduce 10 new blocks made specifically for full site editing and located under the ‘Theme’ category.
+Many WordPress users spend most of their time on the block editor to create and manage their content.WordPress version 5.9 will introduce 10 new blocks made specifically for full site editing and located under the ‘Theme’ category.
 This feature essentially replaces the Customizer, Menus, and Widgets in the Appearance section.